How patients use the prefilled syringe at home

 Step 1: Your patient should take the carton containing the prefilled syringes of CIMZIA out of the refrigerator.
 Your patient should check the expiration date on the syringe carton and label.

 If the expiration date has passed, your patient must not use the syringe.
-Your patient should call a pharmacist if your patient has questions about the expiration date.
+Your patient should call a pharmacist if they have questions about the expiration date.
 Your patient must not use CIMZIA if the tamper evident seals are missing or broken on the top or bottom of the carton when your patient receives it.
 If the tamper evident seals are missing or broken, your patient should contact a pharmacist.

 Step 2: Your patient should remove the prefilled syringe from the carton and let it warm to room temperature.
 Your patient must not warm the syringe in any other way.
 If your patient is not using the second syringe, the carton containing the remaining prefilled syringe should be put back in the refrigerator.